canonical/nginx-ingress-integrator-operator/docs/how-to/add-the-nginx-route-relation.md

 ```
 This will build the charm inside an LXC container.
 The output is the location of the built charm.
 For example, `my-charm_ubuntu-22.04-amd64.charm`.

-Add a juju model and deploy the charm.
+Add a Juju model and deploy the charm.
 ```
 juju add-model ingress-test
 juju deploy ./my-charm_ubuntu-22.04-amd64.charm --resource httpbin-image=kennethreitz/httpbin